 Questions related to the use of service animals on campus should be directed to the ADA Coordinator at 814-863-0471.

-Students with disabilities who desire to use a service animal on campus, including in classrooms, are encouraged, but not required, to register with Student Disability Resources (SDR).
-Registration with SDR will provide access to disability-related resources, information, and support.
+Students with disabilities who desire to use a service animal on campus, including in classrooms, are encouraged, but not required, to contact Student Disability Resources (SDR).
+Contacting SDR will provide access to disability-related resources, information, and support.
 Students can reach SDR at 814-863-1807 or visit the SDR Website.
 For use of a service animal by a resident or prospective resident in University housing, see: https://hfs.psu.edu/service-animals-university-housing.

-Employees with disabilities who desire to use a service animal in a University setting, including offices or areas of campus not open to the general public, must follow Policy HR09, Reasonable Accommodations for University Employees.
+Employees with disabilities who desire to use a service animal in offices or areas of campus not open to the general public, must follow Policy HR09, Reasonable Accommodations for University Employees.
 Employee requests for reasonable accommodations, including requests to have a service animal at work, are handled through the ADA Coordinator within the Affirmative Action Office who can be reached at 814-863-0471 or ADAinfo@psu.edu.

 Service animals accompanying individuals with disabilities are welcome in all areas of campus that are open to the public (except in situations determined to apply as stated in "When Service Animals May Be Removed or Prohibited," above).
 Specific questions related to the use of service animals on the Penn State campus by visitors can be directed to the ADA Coordinator via e-mail at AAO@psu.edu or by phone at 814-863-0471 voice and relay.

 Service animals must comply with all applicable Pennsylvania dog laws.
 Information related to licensing, ID tags, vaccinations, rabies and other requirements under Pennsylvania Dog Law.